qbattersby/vagrantpress/README.md

 *VagrantPress* is a packaged WordPress development environment.

+# You are a Wordpress Plugin or Wordpress Theme developer?

 ## Getting Started

 This is a fairly simple project to get up and running.